pschillo/next-gen-generator/README.md

 ## CONTENT OVERVIEW
 - README.md: consult this file to navigate this repository.
 - telegram.py: everything concerning the bot itself
+- process.py: code processing raw data into usable data format
-- process.py: non-bot related code
+- compute.py: non-bot related code
 - demo.py: run to test process functionality
 - project_doc.md: I shall be documenting the progress of this project here.
 - [folder] materials: this is where data and other materials are gathered for the project.